xcp-ng/xcp-ng-org/docs/management/updates.md

 * [List of official **updates**](https://koji.xcp-ng.org/builds?inherited=0&tagID=27&order=-build_id&latest=1)
 * [List of **update candidates** and other **testing** packages](https://koji.xcp-ng.org/builds?inherited=0&tagID=28&order=-build_id&latest=1)

-## Precautions
+## 🚸 Precautions

-* Disable HA during the whole update process to avoid accidental fencing.
+* Disable HA during the whole update process to avoid accidental fencing (automatically handled by [Xen Orchestra RPU](updates.md#from-xen-orchestra))
 * Avoid applying updates while XAPI tasks are running (`xe task-list`).
 * Some updates may probe SCSI devices.
 If your devices are sensitive to that kind of thing, plug them off before updating (see [this unfortunate story](https://github.com/xcp-ng/xcp/issues/232) of dead tape robots).
 * As a precaution, it may be a good idea to disconnect passed-through devices before applying the update.